nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2026-05-29-self-serve-manage-orgs.md

 Firstly summary cards felt like the best approach for us and is a pattern we have used elsehwere in the service and have tested well with suers as ways of showing mutliple entities together in one list.

-We opted to go without sub headings as most users will only have one organsiation on this screen and we believed the sub-headings added unnecessary content to the screen in those situations.
+Working with our content designer, we opted to go without sub headings as most users will only have one organsiation on this screen and we believed the sub-headings added unnecessary content to the screen in those situations.
 On top of this the sub-heading combined with the org state tag on the cards felt like duplicated content and we believed the tag would be a better approach and would be clearer for users.

 We also decided upon a single column using the two thirds width for the cards this allowed for ample space for content and we believed it made the page easier to read for users.